hypervel/hypervel.org/docs/docs/notifications.md

 ## Localizing Notifications

-Laravel Hyperf allows you to send notifications in a locale other than the HTTP request's current locale, and will even remember this locale if the notification is queued.
+Hypervel allows you to send notifications in a locale other than the HTTP request's current locale, and will even remember this locale if the notification is queued.

-To accomplish this, the `LaravelHyperf\Notifications\Notification` class offers a `locale` method to set the desired language.
+To accomplish this, the `Hypervel\Notifications\Notification` class offers a `locale` method to set the desired language.
 The application will change into this locale when the notification is being evaluated and then revert back to the previous locale when evaluation is complete:

 ```php
 $user->notify((new InvoicePaid($invoice))->locale('es'));